awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="iam-4-remediation"></a>

+To remediate this issue, delete the root user access key\.

 **To delete access keys**

 1. Log in to your account using the AWS account root user credentials\.